Components Hands-on

 Here we have 2 replicas of the specified pods named poddy-<random stuff> that will be created.
 The replicationController finds the pods using their label here poddy-app - called a ReplicaSet.

-• If you add another similar pods with the same label the replicationController will associate it and terminates one pods since it will have 3.
+• If you add another similar pod with the same label, the replicationController will associate it and terminates one pods since it will have 3.

 Service

-A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.
+A Kubernetes Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
 It is a group of pods acting as one, exposing the pods under one IP.

 Since ReplicaSet can kill and recreate Pods, the pod ips can change meaning you never know how to reach them.